c24b/crawax/README.rst

 Examples
 -----------------------------
 *   Discover with search:
-With the Bing API key "1234567890", let's get 50 urls from bing and crawl them for the query "Algues Vertes":
+With the Bing API key "1234567890", let's get 50 urls from bing and crawl them for the query "Algues Vertes"
 ::
     python crawtext.py alguesVertes discover "Algues Vertes" --key=1234567890

 *   Discover with a file:
-With a file seeds.txt that store url (see seeds.txt for example), let's get see how many linked pages match the query "Algues vertes":
+With a file seeds.txt that store url (see seeds.txt for example), let's get see how many linked pages match the query "Algues vertes"
 ::
     python crawtext.py alguesVertes discover "Algues Vertes" --file=seeds.txt